 Get the right venue

-Make sure you’ve got enough space to let people spread out.
 If you don’t have a large yard, try hosting your party in a nearby public park or field.
+Some places (like city picnic spots), require you to book your spot in advance, so do that as soon as possible.
 Of course, you’ll want to include some Canadian specific food, but we’ll get to that shortly.

 Photo booth